ledgerloops/jerboa/i-d.md

 # Loop Removal

+The goal of this algorithm is to adjust the Weights of Links along the Balance Graph loop, such that the sum of outgoing weights minus the sum of incoming weights stays equal.
 An Apex Node can send a Scout Message to the Node that sent the second Probe Message, including:

 * the Probe ID,